 Where to go to the beach in Formentera

-Before dinner, we got a quick Sangria in a bar in Es Pujols and then headed to the beautiful Es Pujols seafront, characterised by super cute hand-made jewellery stands and yummy restaurants!
+Before dinner, we got a quick Sangria at a bar in Es Pujols and then headed to the beautiful Es Pujols seafront, characterised by super cute hand-made jewellery stands and yummy restaurants!
 TIP: Always make a dinner reservation at the latest by 12pm of the same day!
 Especially during peak season!
 P.S.
-If you are interested in Rigatoni (we were not not), reserve even two to three days in advance, it’s ALWAYS full.
+If you are interested in Rigatoni, reserve even two to three days in advance, it’s always full.

 Where to go for dinner in Formentera